Fabber12/water-graphene/README.md

 ### Overview

-The trajectory (.dump) is first binned along the surface-normal axis—using molecular surfaces generated with EDTSurf to define the bin boundaries—to tally oxygen and hydrogen atoms in 0.1 Å layers, after which these counts are converted into a mass-density profile across the graphene–water interface.
+The trajectory (.dump) is first binned along the surface-normal axis—using molecular surfaces generated with EDTSurf to define the bin boundaries—to tally hydrogen and oxygen atoms in 0.1 Å-thick layers, after which these counts are converted into a mass-density profile across the graphene–water interface.

 ### Directory Structure